msprITU/MobileTracking/MSPR-mobile/Readme.md

 2. Select your recorded video; double click to open it.

 3. The video will be shown frame by frame; left click to draw a bounding box around the object.
-(You can use CTRL to adjust the bounding box)
+(You can use CTRL to adjust the bounding box.)

 4. After you draw the bounding box for the frame; click **"Next & Predict"**